Before you go back-to-school shopping, read this report on toxic fashion

 It’s back-to-school time, but you might want to think twice before you load up on new outfits at the mall.
 Green America, a nonprofit committed to social and environmental justice, just studied the chemical practices of 14 American apparel brands.
 In a report, Green America said four companies—J.Crew, Urban Outfitters, Forever21, and Carter’s—came in last because they all failed to disclose the chemicals they use in their manufacturing.

 “These companies had no publicly-available policies about their use of toxic chemicals, and that lack of transparency is a problem,” says Caroline Chen, Green America’s social justice campaigns manager.
 “Toxic chemicals in textile manufacturing is bad for the planet and workers.
 And sometimes they remain in the fabric when they are sold, so they could be harming the end consumer as well.”

-Spokespeople for J.Crew and Urban Outfitters both said that the brands preferred not to comment.
+A spokesperson for J.Crew said that the brand preferred not to comment.
+A spokesperson for Urban Outfitters said the brand did have a number of sustainability programs in place.
+“Unfortunately those and other programs were not publicly disclosed and so were not included in Green America’s report,” the spokesperson said.
+“We are re-evaluating the way in which we disclose the work we are doing around sustainability.”
 We will update this story with any further responses.

 It’s important to note that this study did not actually test garments to find traces of toxins.
 It was concerned with whether companies had robust, publicly-disclosed chemical management policies in place and were working to eradicate toxic chemicals from their supply chain.
 Carter’s, for instance, told Green America that it keeps an internal list of restricted chemicals—but it has not made that list public.
 “So, we have no way of knowing what chemicals are present in the Carter’s clothing worn by infants and children,” Green America said in its announcement.
 Another caveat to the report: Green America did not audit the practices of brands that did disclose them.
 Companies that don’t report accurately risk getting called out by industry watchdogs, like the Fair Labor Association, which examines how companies address worker’s safety, including whether they are exposed to toxic chemicals, but it is still worth taking any company’s self-reported data with a grain of salt.